 Thus, the claim that short-selling hurts companies by depressing stock quotes is incomplete.
 It describes the outgoing leg of the journey, but not the return.
 Nonetheless, the criticism might be valid.
 Although short sellers ultimately do not affect how firms are valued, they do disrupt the normal bid/ask process.
 Perhaps the benefit of permitting such trades is not worth the disruption.

-Few retail investors short stocks, which is a credit to their intelligence, since most short trades flop.
+It's Privileged Few retail investors short stocks, which is a credit to their intelligence, since most short trades flop.
 Over time, stocks tend to rise rather than fall; borrowing costs for short positions can be steep; and unlike with a long purchase, there is no theoretical limit to the potential loss of a short position.
-Shorting is a mug’s game, which is why almost all shorts do so while hedging long positions, rather than as a solo endeavor.
+Shorting is a mug's game, which is why almost all shorts do so while hedging long positions, rather than as a solo endeavor.

 That said, retail investors certainly may short if they wish, by using margin with their brokerage account.
 Thus, the argument that short-selling is purely a technique for the wealthy and/or institutions does not hold.
 It is true that retail investors who are not accredited cannot own hedge funds--but they may, if they wish, short stocks directly.

-The final charge against short sellers is that they collude to sully the reputations of the companies that they short, by spreading bad news.
+It's Conspiratorial The final charge against short sellers is that they collude to sully the reputations of the companies that they short, by spreading bad news.
 Such behavior does occur, and it is unsavory.
-On the other hand, abetted by those who own long positions in their shares, and who therefore will profit from price appreciation, CEOs routinely exaggerate their company’s prospects.
+On the other hand, abetted by those who own long positions in their shares, and who therefore will profit from price appreciation, CEOs routinely exaggerate their company's prospects.
 Is cheerleading by the bulls more attractive, or better for the economy, than brickbats from the bears?

 That, I confess, was a rhetorical question: I think not.
 To be sure, if short sellers lie about a company, for personal benefit, they should be held liable for their words--just as company managements commit securities fraud for such behavior.
 Also, if short sellers conspire to reduce a stock’s price by making their trades in unison, they are guilty of market manipulation, and should be treated as such.
 But otherwise, I see no harm in investors voicing their opinion.
 It’s a free country.

-I don’t find the argument against the short sales of stocks to be very powerful.
+Wrapping Up I don't find the argument against the short sales of stocks to be very powerful.
 From what I can see, the strongest reasons to prohibit short-selling are: 1) the general belief that desiring bad outcomes is immoral; and 2) the possibility that short sales contribute to market instability.
 The first concern rests upon a slippery slope, while the second allegation is unproven.

 However, it must also be admitted that there aren’t substantial grounds for permitting the practice, either.
 The stock market doesn’t need short sellers to police the actions of long investors; what drives down stock prices is the absence of bids, not the presence of shorts.
 What’s more, those who feel that they need hedge against stock market declines can do so through either options or futures.